Throughout the majority of my life, I have struggled with self love. I want you to know me and learn about me, the real me.

 As I thought back on that special moment, it finally sunk in.
 How could I ever doubt the power that I have?
 The power within me!
 I felt weak, depressed, lost, and lonely as I used literally every ounce I had to care for my little man and serve others.

-How would I lose this weight?
-How would I get my body back or have energy to workout?
+How would I ever love myself?
+How would I get my life?
 How would I be a good mother to my son?

 I FOUND SOMETHING I DIDN’T KNOW I WAS MISSING, SOMETHING THAT WOULD CHANGE MY ENTIRE LIFE.